Catherine-Bacon/Software_Engineering_Bootcamp_Code/PROJECTS/4_SQL_ebookstore_database/README.md

 ### ASSIGNMENT:

-Create a databse called ebookstore to be used by a bookstore clerk.
+Create a database called ebookstore to be used by a bookstore clerk.
 Populate the table with the following:

 ![ebookstore](ebookstore_table.png)